skinner/munj/README.md

     for x in *; do du -s $x; done

-only to realize that you have a file with a space in it?
+only to realize that you have a directory name with a space in it?
 Then you have to do something much more cumbersome, e.g.:

     find -mindepth 1 -maxdepth 1 -print0 | xargs -0 du -s